Side-by-side comparison of condotel and vacation property mortgage rates chart

 Vacation property mortgage rates are not the same as the rates you see advertised for primary homes.
 According to Fannie Mae’s Selling Guide on second home eligibility, second homes and investment properties carry mandatory loan-level price adjustments (LLPAs) that directly raise the borrower’s effective rate.
 The gap between a primary residence rate and a vacation home rate can cost tens of thousands of dollars over a 30-year term.

-With the Federal Reserve holding rates elevated well into 2025, every basis point on a non-primary property matters more than ever.
+With the Federal Reserve holding rates elevated well into 2025, every basis point on a non-primary property matters more than it would in a looser rate environment.
 Understanding how lenders price these loans is the first step toward negotiating a better deal.

 How Do Lenders Classify Vacation Properties vs. Condotels?